 My point is this.
 It was in May 2010 that Louise Mensch entered parliament.
 In June 2010 — yes, the following month! — this clownish know-nothing, this incarnation of destructive, bubble-headed ignorance, was elected by her fellow Conservative MPs to serve on the Select Committee for the Department of Culture, Media and Sport.

 Ponder that, if you will.
-The individual whose Twitter reaction to the Charlie Hebdo massacre in Paris revealed that she thought ‘Charlie Hebdo’ was a person; the woman who looked up her own internet search history and thought it revealed Jeremy Corbyn’s supporters to be vile anti-Semites; the moron who thinks Russia has no culture and Leonard Cohen’s songs are all joyful, was a member of a UK parliamentary committee concerned with culture and media.
+The individual whose Twitter reaction to the Charlie Hebdo massacre in Paris revealed that she thought ‘Charlie Hebdo’ was a person; the woman who looked up her own internet search history and thought it revealed Jeremy Corbyn’s supporters to be vile anti-Semites; the moron who thinks Russia has no culture and Leonard Cohen’s songs are bursting with joy, was a member of a UK parliamentary committee concerned with culture and media.

 You know, it isn’t Russia that ‘has nothing’.
 It’s us.